Pod Syndicate was created by a group of like-minded souls who’d been podcasts, website and magazine collaborators for over a decade.

 To find out more about this crew or get in touch with any of them, check out the bios below:

-Noel Mellor – Editor-in-chief, Beyond the Neon host
+Noel Mellor – Editor-in-chief, Beyond the Neon and Adventures in VHS host, and Bonus Shows co-host/curator

-Mike James – Chin Stroker VS Punter co-host
+Mike James – Chin Stroker VS Punter and The Rewatch Project co-host

 When Mike decided to pursue the simple conceit ‘what happens when you get a film student and an every-man to discuss film and television?’
 Chin Stroker VS Punter was born As the self-appointed Chin Stroker in this dynamic, Mike wondered, would they agree?
 Would they fight?
 Would their their friendship survive?
 The answer is no, yes and yes (so far).